Brown-University-Library/annex_receipts/README.md

 - processes the standard end-of-day reports output by the the [GFA software](http://www.gfatech.com/software-LAS.html)
 - creates files for catalogers to access via ftp
+- posts counts to a separate [annex-counts webservice](https://github.com/birkin/annex_counts_project)
 - emails the catalogers that the new files are ready
-- the catalogers then access the files, and update our [III Millennium ILS](https://www.iii.com/products/millennium)
+    - the catalogers then access the files, and update our [Sierra](https://www.iii.com/products/sierra-ils/) [ILS](https://en.wikipedia.org/wiki/Integrated_library_system)

 Related code...

-- A [separate script](https://github.com/birkin/josiah_print_pageslips) prepares and exports requests for Annex items.
+- A [separate script](https://github.com/Brown-University-Library/transfer_annex_pageslips) gets Annex requests in the form of pageslips to a location where they will be subsequently parsed.

-- Another [separate script](https://github.com/birkin/annex_process_pageslips) periodically checks to see if a new file has arrived, and parses that pageslip file into the files needed for the Annex's inventory-control software.
+- Another [separate script](https://github.com/Brown-University-Library/annex_process_email_pageslips) periodically checks to see if a new pageslips-file has arrived, and parses that pageslips-file into the files needed for the Annex's inventory-control software.

 ### Contacts ###

-Domain contact: bonnie_buzzell@brown.edu

-Programmer: birkin_diana@brown.edu
+developer: birkin_diana@brown.edu

 ---